 Descriptions of the Core Content Areas

-For those who began graduate study before August 1, 2012 and complete that study on or before December 31, 2018, the degree must include at least three semester units or four and one-half quarter units of graduate study in seven of the following nine core content areas, all of which must be completed before education can be approved.
+For those who began graduate study before August 1, 2012 and complete that study on or before December 31, 2018, the degree must include at least three semester units or four and one-half quarter units of graduate study in seven of the following nine core content areas (A) -(I), all of which must be completed before education can be approved.
 View the entire section 4999.32, regarding education requirements before 2012.

 Out-of-state applicants must submit syllabi for the following core content courses.
 If the applicant has attempted and failed to obtain syllabi from the university, course descriptions from